NONPROFIT GOVERNANCE AND MAINTENANCE

 STARTING A NONPROFIT ORGANIZATION

 Starting a nonprofit organization involves both State and Federal issues.
-A nonprofit corporation needs to be started with the State, and then it needs to file for tax-exempt status with the IRS.
+A nonprofit organization begins at the State, and then it needs to obtain tax-exempt status with the IRS.
 There are time limits for filing.
-If done properly, the nonprofit may be able to start accepting donations almost immediately.
-The donations may be made to the organization directly, or to a third organization which holds the nonprofit’s funds.
-The process of obtaining tax-exempt status with the IRS can potentially be lengthy and complex.
-I have guided many nonprofits successfully through this process.
+These filings can be lengthy and complex; however, if everything is done properly, the nonprofit may be able to start accepting donations almost immediately.
+The donations may be made to the organization directly, or to a third organization (called a "fiscal sponsor") which holds the nonprofit’s funds.
+I have skillfully guided many nonprofits, including both public charities and private foundations, through this process.